Added an 'All Categories' section to the sidebar as well as enabled spell checking on ckeditor, a WYSIWYF (What you see is what you get) editor.

 After

-I personally think there are way too many buttons going on here, but at this point in the website, I am the only one making posts, so I am going to leave it for now.
-Plus, it's kind of fun to have so much rich text functionality.
+I think there are way too many buttons going on here, but at this point in the website, I am the only one making posts, so I will leave it for now.
+Plus, it's fun to have so much rich text functionality.

 The second problem I ran into is that SCAYT is not enabled by default.
 You need to click on it and choose 'enable’ start spell checking my posts.